Chris-Vander-Linden/city-explorer/README.md

 01-30-2023 11:30 AM - Application now has navigation for components, a table to display mock weather data from remote server, and error handling.

+02-3-2023 1:00 AM - Application is now connecting to the backend to pull weather and movie data.
+There is a table component that is being used to display the incoming data.

 ## Credit and Collaborations

 React documentation
 Bootstrap React documentation
+MDN documentation

 ## Work Tickets